 Roofing including roof space

 Repair category 2

-Notes The roof appears to be constructed of original materials and localised deterioration is noted to roof coverings.
+Notes The roof appears to be of an older design.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.